axibase/atsd-use-cases/tutorials/shared/import-forecast.md

     ![](./images/forecast-3.png)

-Return to the **Forecasts** page to view the newly-configured forecast settings.
+Return to the **Forecast Jobs** page to view the newly-configured forecast settings.

 ## Uploading Multiple Configuration Files